“One language sets you in a corridor for life. Two languages open every door along the way.”

 Want More Tips for Learning a Foreign Language?

-I had the pleasure of meeting Benny Lewis, the author of Fluent in 3 Months, at a Nomadic Matt conference in 2019.
-He is an engaging person, and his book is full of valuable tips.
+I met Benny Lewis, the author of Fluent in 3 Months, at a Nomadic Matt conference in 2019.
+He is engaging, and his book is full of valuable tips.